DavidJS01/Escambia-County-Covid-Scraper-and-Visualization/README.md

 This project uses the Pandas library to scrape all Escambia County COVID-19 stats from an excel file published by the Florida Department of Health.

+## Installation
+1. Download the repository
+2. Change Directory to the Repository

+Then run: > mysql < florida_covid_stats.sql

 ## Usage

 This project scrapes through the Florida Department of Health Excel spreadsheet, creating a CSV file that includes all instances of Escambia county.